 As a classical cellist, Tess is an avid soloist, chamber musician and orchestral player.
 Her solo engagements have taken her across Europe and North America, performing with internationally renowned artists and ensembles.
 Most recently, she was invited as soloist to perform the American Premier of Pavel Karmanov’s Cello Concerto, ‘Musica Con Cello’ with the McKinney Philharmonic.

 Tess has led as principal cellist in a number of orchestras including the National Youth Orchestra of Canada where she was awarded the Steve Sitarski Leadership Award in 2013.
 She was invited as one of three cellists in Canada to participate in the 2013 Canada-India National Orchestral Tour in India.
-She is currently the principal cellist of the McKinney Philharmonic and a tenured member of the East Texas Symphony.
+She is currently the principal cellist of the McKinney Philharmonic and the assistant principal cellist of the Fort Smith Symphony.

 Tess has made regular appearances in chamber concerts in Toronto, at venues such as the Arts and Letters Club, University of Toronto Noon Concert Series, and Noon Series at Christ Church Deer Park.
 Tess has been a regular performer in Dallas in the Meadows Virtuosi Concert Series, and was the winner of the 2016 and 2017 Meadows Chamber Music Honors Competition.